MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-map.md

 There are two main goals behind the **Map** phase:

 - **Entity selection:** Identify the entities which, upon unification, may lead to a dataset with more complete information about your customers.
-- **Attribute selection:** For each customer entity, identify the columns upon which you will want to combine and reconcile your data in the next data configuration phases, *Match* and *Merge* (those columns are also called attributes).
+- **Attribute selection:** For each entity, identify the columns you wish to combine and reconcile in the next data configuration phases: *Match* and *Merge* (those columns are also called *attributes*).

 Select the **Map** tile on the **Configure Data** page to start the *Map phase*.